notional-finance/contracts-v2/CONTRIBUTING.md

 - All methods **should** have at least a `@dev` docstring.
 - Private methods **should** be declared near the methods that they are related to.
 - Private methods **must** be prefixed with an underscore.
-- Where possible, use named return values for clarity.

 ### Python Styleguide